Home Is Where the Heart Is (song)

 'Home Is Where the Heart Is' is a song by Australian hip hop trio Bliss n Eso, released through Illusive Sounds as the second single from their fifth studio album Circus in the Sky on 10 May 2013.
 The song describes the formation of the trio when they were in high school, and the things in life they enjoy.
 The song debuted and peaked at No. 31 on the ARIA Singles Chart and spent 4 weeks on the chart.
-Home Is Where the Heart Is finished at No. 135 on the Triple J Hottest 100 for 2013.
+"Home Is Where the Heart Is" poled at No. 135 on the Triple J Hottest 100 for 2013.

 Content

 In the first verse, Bliss describes his life at school, and his friendship with Eso, referencing Ice Cube, Eddie Murphy and Public Enemy, and the overall formation of the Bliss n Eso trio with DJ Izm.
 In the second verse Eso describes waking up spending the day with his girlfriend, where they, smoke weed, listen to music, drive, walk their dogs and rap.